 Jumeirah Mosque, Dubai

-One of Dubai’s most well-known landmarks, Jumeirah Mosque opened in 1979 as a gift from the late Sheikh Rashid bin Saeed Al Maktoum, father of Sheikh Mohammed bin Rashid Al Maktoum.
+One of Dubai's most recognisable landmarks, Jumeirah Mosque opened in 1979 as a gift from the late Sheikh Rashid bin Saeed Al Maktoum, father of Sheikh Mohammed bin Rashid Al Maktoum.

-Located in Jumeirah 1, the mosque is known for its educational “Open Doors.
-Open Minds.” programme, which allows visitors to learn about Emirati culture and Islamic traditions.
+Located in Jumeirah 1, the mosque is celebrated for its educational "Open Doors.
+Open Minds." programme, which invites visitors to learn about Emirati culture and Islamic traditions.

 Guided tours typically last around 75 minutes and include light Emirati refreshments served in a traditional majlis setting.